 Walker and Joe Palladino, the undergraduate advisor for the Film department, went to the 106 class after the incident to open a forum of discussion for students and professors.
 She and several other faculty members then met with Signa to relay the students’ critiques of how campus police handled the situation.

-After the incident, Walker began arranging additional training addressing diversity, equity and academic policy within the department.
-She plans to invite María Herrera-Sobek, Associate Vice Chancellor for Diversity, Equity and Academic Policy, and Ariana C. Alvarez, Director of the Office of Equal Opportunity & Sexual Harassment/Title IX Compliance for a training session next academic year.
+The department had already implemented diversity and equity trainings throughout the year, before this incident had occurred.
+Walker is also planning to invite María Herrera-Sobek, Associate Vice Chancellor for Diversity, Equity and Academic Policy, and Ariana C. Alvarez, Director of the Office of Equal Opportunity & Sexual Harassment/Title IX Compliance for a training session next academic year.
 She is also working with faculty members to have signage that notifies people in the building that filming is taking place.